Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Introduction

 \section{Introduction}

-Local decision rule learning aims to discover the most discriminant patterns that can distinguish data points with different labels~\cite{hand2002pattern,morik2005local}.
-Local rules are commonly understood to be more explainable and transparent~\cite{furnkranz2012foundations}.
-For example, in clinical health care, one can find rule like ``BMI $>$ 25 and Blood pressure $>$ 140 $\rightarrow$ Diagnostic Results''.
-Domain experts can easily identify useful information to assist decision making~\cite{powers2020evaluation}.
+Local decision rule learning aims to discover the most discriminant patterns that can distinguish data points with different labels~\cite{morik2005local}.
+Local rules are commonly understood to be explainable and transparent~\cite{furnkranz2012foundations}.
+For example, in clinical health care, one can find rules like ``BMI $>$ 25 and Blood pressure $>$ 140 $\rightarrow$ Diagnostic Results''.
+Domain experts can easily identify useful information to assist decision making.

-Existing work is mainly focused on the discovery of either the most discriminant patterns~\cite{belfodil2018anytime} or fast and high-accuracy ensembles~\cite{chen2016xgboost,ke2017lightgbm}.
-Some recent research started to analyze the fairness of discovered subgroups~\cite{kalofolias2017efficiently,du2020fairness}, the causal rules that are reliable across different subgroups~\cite{budhathoki2021discovering}, and rules that can explain the prediction of a groups of neurons~\cite{fischer2021s}.
-Some close work employs small amount of data from Randomized Controlled Trials to learn causal invariant random forests~\cite{zeng2021causal}, or verifies the robustness of tree ensembles with perturbation of samples~\cite{devos2021versatile}.
+Existing work mainly focuses on discovering either the most discriminant patterns~\cite{belfodil2018anytime} or fast and high-accuracy ensembles~\cite{chen2016xgboost}.
+Some recent research started to analyze the fairness of discovered subgroups~\cite{kalofolias2017efficiently,du2020fairness}, the causal rules that are reliable across different subgroups~\cite{budhathoki2021discovering}, and rules that can explain the prediction of a group of neurons~\cite{fischer2021s}.
+Some close work employs a small amount of data from randomized controlled trials to learn causal invariant random forests~\cite{zeng2021causal}, or verifies the robustness of tree ensembles with perturbation of samples~\cite{devos2021versatile}.
 The robustness of decision rule prediction on purely pooled data without knowing the environment label is still underexplored.
-It is urgent and necessary to investigate whether and how the local decision rules and their ensembles could perform robustly in deployment environments against the distributional shifts~\cite{quinonero2009dataset,kull2014patterns}.
+We should investigate whether and how the local decision rules and their ensembles could perform robustly in deployment environments against the distributional shifts~\cite{kull2014patterns}.